ariskyr/Untitled-2.5D-Platformer/README.md

 ## Art Direction

+* **2.5D perspective**:
+Characters and NPCs will be 2D spritesheet with (probably) 2-axis movement and animations.
+The rest of the world is 3D low poly

 * **SreenSpace Cavity**:
 A ScreenSpace cavity renderer feature.
 Allows highlighting of mesh edges to make assets pop a bit more (since its low poly).
 Replicates what blender cavity option does.
     1. Main renderer feature is in ScreenSpaceCavity/Shaders/**Cavity**.
 Place onto the URP Renderer Data (options to configure in there)